 This course will begin on Monday May 14 and run for 10 weeks.
 You will explore seven extensive modules, which include 27 downloads, case studies, and worksheets.
 Additionally, you will be given access to an exclusive Facebook Group during the course period plus two additional weeks, in which you can have conversations, share files, and connect with other researchers.

 DearMYRTLE’s upcoming AmericaGen STUDY GROUP will feature panelists working to accomplish tasks normally completed by Ol’ Myrt here.
 What does this mean?
 We will be studying Researchers Guide to American Genealogy 4th Edition by Val D. Greenwood, 2017 (Baltimore: Genealogical Publishing Co.)
-As such we need a dedicated group of motivated panel participants willing to read a chapter and submit homework in advance of each of our MONTHLY study group sessions.
+As such we need a dedicated group of motivated panel participants willing to read a chapter and submit homework in advance of each of our semi-monthly study group sessions.
 In addition panelists will rotate working in small groups collating homework into a shared .PDF file, inserting comments and moderating the chapter discussion much as DearMYRTLE has done in the past.
-Don’t worry.
-Ol’ Myrt will work closely with you until you get the hang of it.
-Details follow the volunteer form link below.

 Noon Eastern US (New York), 11am Central (Chicago), 10 am Mountain (Salt Lake City and Denver), 9am Pacific (Los Angeles)